Spiritual Direction Formation Program

 - Tuition: $1,150 for the year; covers costs for materials provided for study, four faculty advisory meetings, speakers' fees.
 Tuition is payable in full no later than June 1 each year.
 Checks are payable to Fairfield University and should be mailed to the Holy Ground of the Carolinas (see application process for details).

-- Lodging at St. Francis Springs includes sleeping accommodations, meeting rooms, all meals
+- Lodging at St. Francis Springs includes sleeping accommodations, meeting rooms, all meals; contact St. Francis Springs directly for costs associated with on-campus lodging for single or double occupancy

 - Checks for room/board are payable directly to St. Francis Springs Prayer Center, 477 Grogan Rd., Stoneville, NC, 27048